DJI Osmo Pocket 3 Review (2026)

 Gimbal & Stabilization: Cinematic Smoothness

-This is where the Osmo Pocket 3 absolutely dominates.
-The 3-axis motorized gimbal provides stabilization that rivals dedicated gimbals costing hundreds more.
-Walking shots are effortlessly smooth, panning is butter, and you can run (carefully) without excessive shake.
-It's not quite as smooth as a full-sized Ronin with a mirrorless camera, but for a device you can slip into your pocket, it's mind-blowing.
+This is where the Pocket 3 stands out.
+The 3-axis motorised gimbal delivers stabilisation that rivals dedicated handheld gimbals costing several times more.
+Walking shots are effortlessly smooth, panning glides, and a careful jog stays usable.
+It doesn't match a full-sized Ronin with a mirrorless camera bolted on, but for a pocketable device the result is remarkable.

 The gimbal motors are nearly silent, so you won't hear them in your audio.
 It reacts quickly to movement without being jittery, and the default stabilization profile works for 90% of situations.
 You can switch to Sport mode for faster panning or Slow mode for ultra-smooth cinematic movements.

-ActiveTrack 6.0 uses AI to keep your face centered in frame.
-It works remarkably well — you can walk around, turn your head, even briefly leave the frame and return, and the gimbal will follow you.
-Combined with face autofocus, it's the closest thing to having a professional camera operator with you at all times.
+ActiveTrack 6.0 uses on-device AI to keep a subject's face centred in frame.
+Reports across reviews and creator footage are consistent: walking around, turning the head, even briefly leaving the frame and returning, the gimbal follows.
+Combined with face autofocus, it's the closest a solo creator gets to having an operator behind the camera.

 Audio: Good Built-In, Better with Mic